 Reserved seating, doors open at 6 pm.

 The safety of Tower patrons, staff, volunteers and performers is of paramount importance.
-With the increase in COVID-19 cases and illness, and evolving industry norms and best practices, beginning September 10, 2021, the Tower Theatre will require proof of full vaccination for entry to all performances.
-Those not fully vaccinated, including children under the age of 12, must show proof of a negative result from an approved COVID test taken within 48 hours of the performance.
+With continuing COVID-19 cases and illness, plus evolving industry norms and best practices, the Tower Theatre now requires proof of full vaccination for entry to all performances.
+Those not fully vaccinated, ages 12 and up, must show proof of a negative result from an approved COVID test taken within 72 hours of the performance.
 “Fully vaccinated” means receiving the final vaccination dose of Pfizer, Moderna or Johnson & Johnson at least 14 days before the performance date.
 All patrons need to provide this information as a condition of entry.
-Based on Oregon mandates, mask wearing is also required inside the venue, regardless of vaccination status.
+Based on Oregon mandates, mask wearing is also required inside the venue by everyone 5 and up, regardless of vaccination status.

-These protocols extend until further notice and are subject to review and change according to federal, state and county recommendations and guidelines.
+These protocols are subject to review and change according to federal, state and county recommendations and guidelines.